 The chips are cooked using a double fry method to get them as crispy as possible.
 This method takes time, however.
 If you are in a rush you can always substitute the chips for salad or veggies.

 I recommend using avocado oil for frying as it can be heated to high temperatures.
-If having chips, slice the potatoe lengthwise and then soak them in cold water for at least one hour to remove starch and improve their crispiness.
+If having chips, slice the potato lengthwise and then soak them in cold water for at least one hour to reduce starch and improve their crispiness.